-with $ k_s^{\star,b}(\theta,D) = (I-N_s) {\bf 1}_{ \{ h_s^{1,b}(\theta,D)+(1-\theta_s)h_s^{2,b}(\theta,D) < b_s \} }. $ We will use the dynamics \eqref{dynamic ug}--\eqref{dynamic ubc} to define a simple set of admissible contracts in which we will reinterpret both the value functions of the agents as controlled diffusion processes, where the controls are $(D,\theta,h^{1,g},h^{2,g},h^{1,b},h^{2,b})$ and satisfying the instanteneous conditions \eqref{eq:yz}.
-Obviously, doing so makes us look at a larger class of "contracts", in the sense that in the above representation of the value functions of the bank, the choice of the processes $(h^{1,g},h^{2,g},h^{1,b},h^{2,b})$ is not free, since they are completely determined by the choice of $(\theta,D)$.
-Nonetheless, we will prove later a verification result that will ensure us that the solution of the stochastic control problem we consider provides us the upper boundary of the credible set.
+with $ k_s^{\star,b}(\theta,D) = (I-N_s) {\bf 1}_{ \{ h_s^{1,b}(\theta,D)+(1-\theta_s)h_s^{2,b}(\theta,D) < b_s \} }. $ We will use the dynamics \eqref{dynamic ug}--\eqref{dynamic ubc} to define a simple set of admissible contracts in which we will reinterpret both the value functions of the agents as controlled diffusion processes, where the controls are $(D,\theta,h^{1,g},h^{2,g},h^{1,b},h^{2,b})$, and which satisfy the instantaneous conditions \eqref{eq:yz}.
+Obviously, doing so makes us, at least at first sight, look at a larger class of "contracts", in the sense that in the above representation of the value functions of the bank, the choice of the processes $(h^{1,g},h^{2,g},h^{1,b},h^{2,b})$ is not free, since they are completely determined by the choice of $(\theta,D)$.
+Nonetheless, as we will see below, this still describes exactly the same set of contracts.